-You can simply wash it like any other dish with warm water and soap.
+You can wash it like any other dish with warm water and soap.
 We don’t recommend putting it in the dishwasher, though.

-Considering taking the seal in and out can loosen it and make it less effective during cooking, it’s best to keep it clean while it’s attached to the lid.
-The ring itself is diswasher-safe, although we don’t recommend it as a first option.
+Considering taking the seal in and out can loosen it and make it less useful during cooking, it’s best to keep it clean while it’s attached to the lid.
+The ring itself is dishwasher-safe, although we don’t recommend it as a first option.
 If needed, gently remove it and scrub individually with water and soap.
 If it just smells a little funky but looks clean, you can soak it in a bit of white vinegar.

-Since the exterior is made of stainless steel and doesn’t face as much risk of mess as the inner pot, it’s pretty simple to clean.
+Since the exterior is made of stainless steel and doesn’t face as much risk of a mess as the inner pot, it’s pretty simple to clean.
 It’s best to unplug the pot if you’re going to clean any part of it that is not removable, especially when water is involved.
 It’s also crucial to note that you cannot submerge the exterior of the Instant Pot in water without instant disaster.

-The worst part of cooking is cleaning up, but hey – it’s worth it when the Instant Pot makes delicious meals so quick and simple.
+The worst part of cooking is cleaning up, but hey – it’s worth it when the Instant Pot makes delicious meals so quick and straightforward.
 Take care of your Instant Pot, and it will also take care of you.